 |During the Tudor period Lincolnshire was one of the most isolated counties in England.
 Our 'Tudors in Lincolnshire' activities have been produced and designed to be used in schools at Key Stages 2 and 3 or by anyone who wants to find out a little more about what life was like in 16th century Lincolnshire.

-Heritage Lincolnshire has a new range of short informal courses available from May as part of the GROW lifelong learning programme.
+Heritage Lincolnshire has a new range of short informal courses available from September as part of the GROW lifelong learning programme.

 ||The 'jewel in the crown' of the country's heritage, Lincoln Cathedral dominates the city and is visible for miles in every direction.
 Work on the Cathedral began in 1072 under the direction of Bishop Remiguis.

 ||The Open Days will be held between the 11th -14th September.